Unpacking Shinsei (新生) AKATSUKI; An Extended Translation Note and Analysis

 (I don’t really want to be rejected anymore.
 Ever since I was a kid, I’ve been excluded from all kinds of circles~)

-How Media Fits on the Global Stage
+An Aside: How Media Fits on the Global Stage

 For this last section, I want to highlight how the messaging with Shinsei AKATSUKI can mirror propaganda by talking about current affairs and narratives that face Okinawa today.

 It’s important to acknowledge that there are legitimate grassroots movements in Okinawa that advocate for greater autonomy, demilitarization, and even independence.
 These concerns are not geopolitical, but rooted in identity, lived experience, and historical grievances.
 Discussions about the East China Sea can often overlook the Okinawan perspective and reduce the subject to geopolitics alone.
 This post doesn’t intend to overlook those concerns.
+However, this section will remain on the geopolitical interests surrounding Okinawa (and other islands in the East China Sea).
+I take this approach to contextualize power dynamics that might incentivize media in Japan to promote narratives that emphasize that Okinawa is an inherent part of Japan (or infer there is a true Japanese-style that involves Okinawa).

 Disputes Between Global Powers in the East China Sea